reqnroll/Reqnroll/docs/guides/migrating-from-specflow.md

 ...
 ```

-If you would like to use only regular expressions in your project you either have to manually fix the expression, or you can configure Reqnroll to generate skeletons with regular expressions.
-This you can achieve with the following setting in the `reqnroll.json` file:
+If you would like to use only regular expressions in your project, you either have to fix the expression manually, or you can configure Reqnroll to generate skeletons with regular expressions.
+You can achieve this with the following setting in the `reqnroll.json` file:

 ```{code-block} json
 :caption: reqnroll.json